 FUD stands for Fear, Uncertainty, and Doubt.
 Periods of FUD often occur when negative news and general fear rule the crypto market.
 Negative events in the crypto space commonly provoke FUD.
 However, in many cases, these events are exaggerated or even completely fabricated.

 FUD often prevents people from participating in the NFT, Web3, and crypto markets because they are uncertain of what the future holds.

 Learn crypto terms that start with “H”.

 What is a hard fork in cryptocurrency?
-A hard fork is a dramatic upgrade to a blockchain that requires a new version of the blockchain to diverge (or “fork”) from the current version.
+A hard fork is a dramatic upgrade to a blockchain that requires a new version to diverge (or “fork”) from the current version.

 One of the most well-known examples of a hard fork is Ethereum.
 In June 2016, Ethereum was hard forked from the original Ethereum Classic blockchain when a smart contract called the DAO was hacked.

 Learn more about Ethereum and the DAO hack here – What is Ethereum?